ACWeller998/COMP155Project/README.md

 # COMP155Project

-This is the repo for us to work on the project.
+This Branch is where we do our actual work and then work it into the main project.